Former Appalachian State receiver Thomas Hennigan gets his NFL shot

 “It would’ve been great to be Vikings together again,” Hennigan said, “but he has to make his own decision and I had to make mine.”

-Former West Forsyth and East Carolina cornerback Ja’Quan McMillian also is headed to the NFL after agreeing to a free-agent contract with the Denver Broncos.
+Former West Forsyth and East Carolina cornerback Ja’Quan McMillian also is headed to the NFL after agreeing to a free-agent contract with the Denver Broncos and former Southern Guilford and N.C.
+A&T receiver Ron Hunt signed with the New York Jets.

 Now Hennigan will prepare for the start of his pro football career.
 It’s something he’s been thinking about for a long time.